jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 # Layers and MapReduce for Parallelism

 The next challenge is that we can't keep the whole `closed` set in memory.
-To break up the state space into manageably sized pieces, we can use the following property of the game: *The sum of the tiles on the board increases by either 2 or 4 with each move.* This property holds because merging two tiles does not change the sum of the tiles on the board, and the game then adds either a 2 or a 4 tile. [^property-3]
+To break up the state space into manageably sized pieces, we can use the following property of the game: *The sum of the tiles on the board increases by either 2 or 4 with each move.* This property holds because merging two tiles does not change the sum of the tiles on the board, and the game then adds either a `2` or a `4` tile. [^property-3]

 This property is useful here because it means that we can organize the states into *layers* according to the sum of their tiles.
 We can therefore generate the whole state space by working through a single layer at a time, rather than having to deal with the whole state space at once.

 To parallelize the work within each layer, we can use the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) concept made famous by Google.
 The 'map' step here is to take one complete layer of states with sum \\(s\\) and break it up into pieces; then, for each piece in parallel, generate all of the successor states, which will have either sum \\(s + 2\\) or \\(s + 4\\).
 The 'reduce' step is to merge all of the pieces for the layer with sum \\(s + 2\\) together into a complete layer, removing any duplicates.
 The pieces with sum \\(s + 4\\) are retained until the next layer, in which states have sum \\(s + 2\\), is processed, at which point they will be included in the merge.
+This may be easier to see in an animation (made with [d3](https://d3js.org)):

+<div id="map-reduce"></div>

 In the map step for each piece, it is feasible to maintain the set of successor states in memory.
 To make the merge in the reduce step efficient, we want the map step to output a list of states for each piece in order by their state numbers so we can merge the pieces together in linear time.
 Here Google again comes to our aid: they have released a handy in-memory [B-tree implementation](https://code.google.com/archive/p/cpp-btree/) that plays well with the C++ standard template library.
-[B-trees](https://en.wikipedia.org/wiki/B-tree) are most commonly found in relational database systems, where they are often used to maintain indexes on columns, but they are useful data structures in their own right: they keep data in order and provide logarithmic lookup and also logarithmic insertion --- much better than logarithmic plus linear time insertion into a sorted list --- with relatively little memory overhead.
+[B-trees](https://en.wikipedia.org/wiki/B-tree) are most commonly found in relational database systems, where they are often used to maintain indexes on columns, but they are useful data structures in their own right: they keep data in order and provide logarithmic time lookup and also logarithmic time insertion --- much better than logarithmic plus linear time insertion into a sorted list --- with relatively little memory overhead.

 To break the state space up into even smaller pieces, which reduces the amount of work we need to do in each merge step, we can exploit an another property of the game: *the maximum tile value on the board must either stay the same or double with each move.* This property holds because the maximum tile value never decreases, and when it does increase, it can only increase as the result of merging two tiles --- that is, even if you have for example four `16` tiles in a row and you merge them, after one move the result is two `32` tiles, not one `64` tile.